-According to a survey of 83 US chief executives conducted by consulting firm RHR International, feelings of isolation can hinder a chief executives ability to do their job, with first-time chief executives particularly at risk of underperformance.
+Feelings of isolation can hinder a chief executive's ability to do their job, with first-time chief executives particularly at risk of underperformance.
 For many chief executives, the isolation inherent in the top job can come as a shock.

-In the words of one chairman: "The people who make it to the top are typically hugely talented, highly motivated and incredibly hard working.
+In the words of one chair: "The people who make it to the top are typically hugely talented, highly motivated and incredibly hard working.
 They are used to having most, if not all the answers.
 It can be difficult therefore to admit they need a helping hand."

-■ Who can chief executives turn to?
+Who can chief executives turn to?